daxlib/daxlib/packages/p/patoutips.finance.projectprofitability/1.0.0/READ.md

 # "Patou Tips" financial package
---> functions for project's profitabilty calculation
+💡 Functions for project's profitabilty calculation

 ## About this financial package...
 This package of 8 DAX functions is designed to provide access to **key performance indicators (KPIs)** representative of project profitability, such as **IRR, NPV, and payback**.
 It also allows for the calculation of the **metrics** such as **DF, FCF, and DCF**.